openshift-pipelines/pipelines-as-code/docs/guide.md

 You can see as well a full example [here](./../test/testdata/pipelinerun_git_clone_private.yaml)

-This behaviour can be disabled by configuration the `secret-auto-create` key inside the [Pipelines-as-Code Configmap](./install.md#configuration).
+This behavior can be disabled by configuration the `secret-auto-create` key inside the [Pipelines-as-Code Configmap](./install.md#configuration).

 ## Pipelines as Code resolver